sarah-antillia/Tensorflow-MoveNet-HumanPose-Estimator/README.md

 <h3>Acknowledgments</h3>
 We are grateful to everyone who took part in the photo shoot for the testing of this MoveNetHumanPoseEstimation project.<br>
-We sincerely appreciate the cooperation and support of Mr. Yuji Suyama of <a href="https://www.zebrasand.co.jp/">
+We sincerely appreciate the cooperation and support of Mr. Yuji Suyama.
-zebrasand.co.jp</a>.
 <br>